 Being able to put the needs of someone else above what is important to you is selfless and an excellent way to show love.

-#12 Not giving in because it is easier.
 Love is patient, love is kind, and it also isn’t easy.
 Relationships aren’t simple.
 In fact, there are many times when they just downright suck!
 Being able to stick it out and go through the rough spots is what selfless love is all about.
+[Read: 20 practical things to consider before giving up on love]

 Or, tragedy sometimes strikes, and it might force one of you to take care of the other.
 Practicing selfless love means that when the other person needs you, whether it’s because of an acute illness or a long term disability, you are willing to go the long haul.
 Selfless love might mean redefining everything you know and your roles within a relationship to make it work.
 [Read: Uncertainty in a relationship – The hidden and unexpected dangers]